Cape to Cape Track: Everything You Need To Know

 Some people might recommend walking from the south to the north, but this is generally not recommended for the following reasons;

-- You will have the sun in your eyes the entire time.
+• You will have the sun in your eyes the entire time.

-- If you plan to walk on the first day and are coming from Perth, it is more convenient to start at the north, as Cape Naturaliste is one and a half hours closer to Perth than Cape Leeuwin is.
+• If you plan to walk on the first day and are coming from Perth, it is more convenient to start at the north, as Cape Naturaliste is one and a half hours closer to Perth than Cape Leeuwin is.

-- Walking north to south means you do the “easier” walks first and can build up fitness before attempting the “challenging” walks on the last days when you are more track fit
+• Walking north to south means you do the “easier” walks first and can build up fitness before attempting the “challenging” walks on the last days when you are more track fit

-Cape To Cape Walk Campsites
+Cape to Cape Walk Accommodation

-There are a number of different campsites located along the Cape to Cape track.
-These campsites are generally well-equipped, and offer a variety of amenities including toilets, water and picnic tables.
-You can camp for free at the national park campsites, but there are a couple of sections of the Cape To Cape that include caravan parks only, so you have no choice but to stay there.
+You can camp for free at the Cape to Cape track campsites, but there are a couple of sections of the Cape To Cape that include caravan parks only, so you have no choice but to stay there.
 This means you will have to pay, but at least you can have a shower, charge your phone, and restock supplies.

 Following the standard Cape to Cape itinerary, there are four designated campsites on the Cape to Cape Trail;

-- Mount Duckworth (Night 1)
+• Mount Duckworth (Night 1)

-- Moses Rock (Night 2)
+• Moses Rock (Night 2)

-- Ellensbrook (Night 3)
+• Ellensbrook (Night 3)

-- Deepdene (Night 6)
+• Deepdene (Night 6)

 After night four, you will need to stay at a caravan park;